 As you become a more prolific writer, you might have more and more stories ready to be sent out.
 A tracking spreadsheet will become your best friend as you send your writings out into the world.

 Step 6: Consider publishing a collection (Bonus)

-Say you’ve accumulated a short story collection substantial enough to put together a book — what to do next?
+Say you've accumulated a sufficiently substantial short story collection to put together a book — what to do next?
 As always, you have the choice between self-publishing and traditional publishing.
-But keep in mind that most publishers aren’t looking for shorts from debut authors — they usually only print short story collections if you’re already well-established.
+But remember that most publishers aren't looking for shorts from debut authors — they usually only print short story collections if you're already well-established.

 Self-publish an ebook